Training structure

 Faculty of Science

-Through practical work sessions, study of different physiological regulations on animals.
+Through practical work sessions, study of different physiological regulations in animals.

-Acquisition of operating techniques in rats to determine blood volume, osmotic diuresis and renal permeability, the action of adrenaline and insulin on blood glucose levels, inulin clearance and the mechanisms of glucose transport through the intestinal wall.
+Acquisition of surgical techniques in rats to determine blood volume, osmotic diuresis and renal permeability, the action of adrenaline and insulin on blood sugar levels, inulin clearance, and the mechanisms of glucose transport across the intestinal wall.

 Study of the mechanical and electrical functioning of the frog heart.

-Learn all the elements needed to carry out the required laboratory protocol in order to obtain results and prepare a report.
+Learning all the elements necessary to successfully complete the required practical work protocol in order to obtain results and compile a report.

-Immunology (from response to infect° to autoim diseases)
+Immunology (from response to infection to autoimmune diseases)

 ECTS